mibi88/MibiMdEditor/README.md

 Then just run the binary in bin/src/.

+To get the preview working, you should add or write scripts as explained below.
+If you don't want to write a script yourself, you can try out the example scripts located in the example_script folder.

 ## Writing a script to generate HTML

 * The input text is in the first argument (the 2nd string of argv in C)